datarobot-oss/agent-tool-templates/tools/global/search_ai_catalog/README.md

     }
 }
 ```

-The JSON request must include a top-level `payload` object.
-All parameters listed below should be placed inside this payload object, which will be forwarded to the tool.

-**Payload parameters**:
-- `search_terms` (string): Search terms to filter datasets.
-Leave empty to return all datasets.
-- `limit` (integer, optional, default: 20): Maximum number of datasets to return.
-Use `-1` to return all.

 ### Output structure
 The output will be a JSON response with the result containing the summary in the markdown format.